yclas/guides/docs/General-add-text-in-contact-page.md

 # How to add text in contact page

-**This feature is available on our 2.5.0 release.*

 Instead of having a plain contact form on your website’s contact page, now you can choose your own welcome message to be displayed above contact form!

 To do this, just  **follow these simple steps:**